harryisfish/harryisfish.github.io/content/about.md

 - 🦄 Uniswap, MetaMask, Ethereum
 - 📝 Wordpress, Linux, MacOS, Docker, Arduino

+## 🚀 Projects

+- [MultiPost](https://multipost.app): Publish once, sync to multiple platforms.
+- [2SOMEren](https://2some.ren): An anonymous mailbox and fan management platform optimized for live streaming.
+- [2SOMEone](https://2some.one): Developer tools for AI proxy, marketing, and more.

 ## 🙋‍♂️ About Me

 I love technology 💡, enjoy exploring new fields 🌱, and am committed to continuous learning 📚 and growth 📈.
 This blog is my place to document my journey 🛤️ and share technical insights 💬.